masood/2024-pets-privacy-labels-policies/README.md

 - Creating App Store-like privacy labels based on privacy policies.
 - Evaluating if a privacy policy is similar to a popular privacy policy template.

-The fine-tuned models and datasets are stored as large files on HuggingFace. we provide code to download these files within the notebooks.
+The fine-tuned models and datasets are stored as large files on HuggingFace.
+We provide code to download these files within the notebooks in this GitHub repository.

 - [Dataset](https://huggingface.co/datasets/masoodali/apple-app-store-labels-policies)
 - [Model/PrivBERT-Main](https://huggingface.co/masoodali/PrivBERT-Main)